 When you have problems with your plumbing or HVAC system, your best solution is to call a professional for repairs.
 This is always an effective, convenient, and quick option to fix issues.
 However, when it comes to computers, some people would opt to exhaust all the possible solutions they can perform on their own before they decide to go to a repair shop.
 After all, these devices carry private and personal files.

 So, when you encounter the corrupted BootMGR image error, it’s perfectly normal to look for ways to fix this on your own.
 If you notice that your computer can’t boot and you only see a black screen with the message, don’t worry because there are various methods you can try yourself to resolve this issue.
 Keep reading this article to know how to fix BootMGR image corrupted problem.

 Method 1: Using the Windows Installation Disc

-If Windows fails to start and you see the corrupted BootMGR image error, the first thing you should do is look for the system installation disc.
+If Windows fails to start and you see the corrupted BootMGR image error, the first thing you should do is to check whether your PC is infected.
+To perform the fuul check, you may use Auslogic Anti-Malware.
+If nothing harmful is found, it’s time to look for the system installation disc.
 Follow the instructions below:

 - Insert the Windows installation disc to your computer.